FooBarShebang/plant_uml/README.md

 NOTE: the entire approach is based upon "!include" preprocessor directive, which may not work correctly depending on the local Java installation / RTE environmental variables.
 In the conducted, though limited, testing no issues are found with the stand-alone application (plantuml.jar) nor with VS Code (using PlantUML plug-in by jebbs, v2.10.3).
 With the Eclipse IDE (Neon and later, e.g. 2018-12) the preview is generated properly, but the rendering into files is broken (both on Linux and Windows 8 / 10 OSes).

+## Note on the future changes

+The syntax of the preprocessor directives has been greatly enhanced and changed.
+In order to address these changes without breaking the old syntax based work in other projects using this one the changes will be implemented as separate templates files.

 ## Structure

 All templates are defined in the folder **Templates**